Error Handling and Resilience¶

 });

-// Register circuit breaker policy for a node
+// Register node-level circuit breaker configuration for 'api-node'.

 registry.RegisterNodeCircuitBreakerPolicy("api-node", circuitBreakerConfig);